 You can reach me via messaging in Canvas, Reddit or by email.
 While on campus, my room number is 0x113d (in hex).
-In week 1 of CS2A, you learn how to decode that into decimal.
+In week 1 of CS2A, you would have learned how to decode that into decimal.

 Don't use Discord